MR-Addict/mdbook-embedify/example/src/global-embedding.md

-# Global Configuration
+# Global Embedding

-Some apps allow you to automatically add to every chapter.
+Some apps allow you to automatically embed to every chapter.
 You can do this by modifying `book.toml` file to enable them.

 For example: